Upgrade Guide

 • clear_cache

 If your application defines custom permissions to the site-admin role or you customized this role, do not run the seed unless you want to lose any custom changes.
-Running the seed will revert back that role to it's default state.
+Running the seed will revert back the role to it's default state.

 The site-admin role is now on par with the root user permission by default, except for the last two permissions added, view_system_info & clear_cache.
 Theses can be added to the role if desired using the UI.